Waffle Iron Grilled Cheese Sandwich

 Then cover the top with your favorite kind of cheese:

-Place another buttered piece of bread on top, and close the waffle iron:
+Place a second slice of bread that’s been buttered on top, and close the waffle iron:

 Make sure not to press down and smash the sandwich.
-The waffle iron will slowly press the sandwich on its own since the lid is heavy:
+The waffle iron will slowly press the sandwich on its own since the waffle maker lid is usually fairly heavy:

-After a few minutes you can check on the crispiness, and cook the sandwich to your liking.
+After a few minutes of cooking time, you can check on the crispiness.
+You’re more or less cooking the sandwich to your liking.

 Here you can tell there are plenty of brown spots and the cheese is melted, but usually I like to take my sandwich a little further.

-You know, until the cheese is oozing out:
+You know, until the cheese is oozing out and the toasted bread is really golden brown:

 Perfect!